OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Model_Theft.md

 **Example Attack Scenarios:**

-**Scenario #1:** An attacker exploits a vulnerability in a company's infrastructure to gain unauthorized access to their LLM model repository.
+1. An attacker exploits a vulnerability in a company's infrastructure to gain unauthorized access to their LLM model repository.
 The attacker proceeds to exfiltrate valuable LLM models and uses them to launch a competing language processing service or extract sensitive information, causing significant financial harm to the original company.

-**Scenario #2:** A disgruntled employee leaks model or related artifacts.
+2. A disgruntled employee leaks model or related artifacts.
 The public exposure of this scenario increases knowledge to attackers for gray box adversarial attacks or alternatively directly steal the available property.

-**Scenario #3:** An attacker queries the API with carefully selected inputs and collects sufficient number of outputs to create a shadow model.
+3. An attacker queries the API with carefully selected inputs and collects sufficient number of outputs to create a shadow model.

-**Scenario #4:** A security control failure is present within the supply-chain and leads to data leaks of proprietary model information.
+4. A security control failure is present within the supply-chain and leads to data leaks of proprietary model information.

-**Scenario #5:** A malicious attacker bypasses input filtering techniques and preambles of the LLM to perform a side-channel attack and retrieve model information to a remote controlled resource under their control.
+5. A malicious attacker bypasses input filtering techniques and preambles of the LLM to perform a side-channel attack and retrieve model information to a remote controlled resource under their control.

 **Reference Links:**